maxxiimo/the-front-end-manifesto/visual-design-for-the-nondesigner.md

 I recommend setting up something like this if you are not using ours.
 From this partial we can effect typography throughout the site through Sass's ability to set up variables.

 For example, our definitions above begin with variables set to different font stacks.
-Variables can also be set to other variables, and in our case to the $base-font-family variable: the key to our application fonts.
+Variables can also be set to other variables, and in our case to the $base-font-family variable, the key to our application fonts.
 This variable is referenced by our \<body> tags font-family property, and will propagate throughout the entire application by virtue of the CSS we have written and the concept of CSS inheritance.

 NOTE: I'm NOT going to cover a major component of typography in this chapter, and that is grid systems.
 We introduced grid systems in the [Mobile on Rails][Chapter 3] chapter of this book, and include a [Grid Systems][Appendix 3] roundup in the appendices.

 ### Font Family

 Since we have already predefined font stack variables, let's pick one for View Thought.
-If you don't like what is predefined for your site, to help you select alternatives without having to earn a PhD in typeface, I created a quick reference "[Font Stacks Roundup][Appendix 7]" located in the appendix of this book.
+If you don't like what is predefined for your site, to help you select an alternative without having to earn a PhD in typeface, I created a quick reference "[Font Stacks Roundup][Appendix 7]" located in the appendix of this book.
 Here you will find recommendations for:

 1. Font stacks that you can copy and use in your project.